DavidDarlington/InstagramScraper/README.md

                       set.

 --media-types -t    Specify media types to scrape.
 Enter as space separated values.
-                    Valid values are image, video, story, or none.
+                    Valid values are image, video, story (story-image & story-video), or none.
 Stories require a --login-user and --login-pass to be defined.

 --latest            Scrape only new media since the last scrape.
 Uses the last modified
                     time of the latest media item in the destination directory to compare.